 Why Finite Element Analysis?

-FEA simulation work is performed for a variety of reasons, including design of components or assemblies, evaluation and improvement of prototype designs, virtual testing, validation of prototype designs, root case failure analysis, and problem troubleshooting
+FEA simulation work is performed for a variety of reasons, including design of components or assemblies, evaluation and improvement of prototype designs, virtual testing, validation of prototype designs, root case failure analysis, and problem troubleshooting.

 MSI applies FEA to structural, vibration, dynamics, rotordynamic, thermal, acoustic, electromagnetic, corrosion, and multiphysics problems, all for a wide variety of materials, including non-homogenous, nonlinear, and anisotropic.
 MSI uses in-house supercomputing capabilities to handle the most complex engineering problems from mesh through solution.